soudk/soudk.github.io/menu/faq.md

 I chose to make this site mainly for the freedom of expression.
 There are no ties to "likes" or "subscribers" just words on a screen.
 No notifications, no tags, and _especially_ no ads.
 Nothing but words, hyperlinks, and the occasional image.

 HTML is the modern equivalent of a  pen and paper, <a href="/journal/digital-canvas.html">a digital canvas</a>.
 And it's super awesome how, given enough effort, you can do _whatever_ you want on your own webpage.
 It's a massive time sink, but really fun to do so I would encourage you all to try it out!

-Best way to procrastinate in my opinion.
+<h3 id="faq-share">Why'd you share this with me?</h3>

+Probably because I thought you'd find it fun or interesting, or because we talked about something that I referenced/will reference here.

+<h3 id="faq-subscribe">How can I subscribe?</h3>

+Shoot me an email with "Sign Me Up!" in the subject and I'll add you to a mailing list, please use <a href="mailto:soudkharusi+blog@gmail.com">soudkharusi+blog@gmail.com</a>

+Alternative methods:
+* If you're like me and subscribe to RSS feeds, then click the RSS button at the top/bottom of pages.
+Add the newly openned URL to your RSS reader or news aggregator.
+New posts will show up there.

+* If you're on <a href="https://www.youtube.com/watch?v=S57uhCQBEk0" target="_blank">the Fediverse </a> then you can follow me on Mastodon <a href="https://social.privacytools.io/@soudk" rel="me" target="_blank">@soudk@social.privacytools.io</a>.
+If you'd like to join the same Mastodon instance as me, contact me for an invite link :)

 <h3 id="faq-mainsite">Why isn't this on your main site?</h3>

 I wanted to (at least partially) separate my professional self from my personal thoughts.
 Plus, this way I get to try out some new web designs and learn some new tech.

-<h3 id="faq-share">Why'd you share this with me?</h3>

-Probably because I thought you'd find it fun or interesting, or because we talked about something that I referenced/will reference here.

 <h3 id="faq-public">Why is this stuff public?</h3>